 Disadvantages, Cons, Problems, and Limitations of WD-40 Specialist Silicone Spray

-This spray lubricant has a very strong odor; particularly when you initially apply it to surfaces that subsequently become hot, as in my electric baseboard heaters.
-So I’d recommend using the WD-40 Silicone Lubricant only in well-ventilated areas.
-Also, to minimize odor, allow it to completely dry before working the devices to which you’ve applied it.
+This spray lubricant has a very strong odor.
+This smell really comes out when you apply it to surfaces that subsequently become hot.
+Example: In electric baseboard heaters.
+So we suggest using this product only in well-ventilated areas.
+Also, to cut odor, let it completely dry before working the treated devices.

 A bit Expensive

-I paid $5.79 for my can of WD-40 silicone, when I was expecting to pay $3 or $4 dollars.
-In other words, I deem this product a bit pricey, no doubt due to the WD-40 name affixed to it.
-However, if I need apply it less than the more traditional greases and oils, perhaps the extra cost is worth it.
+We paid $5.79 for a can of WD-40 silicone, when we expected to pay $3 or $4 dollars.
+In other words, this product seems a bit pricey.
+But this is no doubt due to the WD-40 name.
+However, if less of it still does the job, then perhaps the extra cost is worth it.

 You should shake the can profusely before applying, as the silicone often separates from the propellant.

 And, speaking of propellants, the label says that WD-40 Silicone lube employs a highly flammable butane-based compound as its propellant.
 Hmmm.
 Seems like they could have used a less volatile gas.
-So great care must be taken not to store this can close to sources of ignition or heat.
+So do not store this product close to sources of ignition or heat.

-On the whole, I’m pleased with this spray lubricant, except for its pungent odor.
-I’ve found it to be effective, durable in many applications, and though priced on the high-side of fairly, I didn’t mind paying this due to the importance of the job I required it for.
-I’d rate this product at 91 out of 100.
+On the whole, we like this spray lubricant, except for its strong odor.
+We find it effective and durable in so many places.
+Though it costs on the high-side of fairly, we don’t mind paying, due to the great performance.
+So we’d rate this product at 91 out of 100.